CodinGame/Contribute-Help/pages/community/hub.md

 # <a name="host"></a>How to host a CodingHub?

-Just fill [this typeform](https://codingame.typeform.com/to/ihoVPP).
-Thibaud will contact you and add your CodingHub to the list below.
+Just fill [this form](https://codingame.typeform.com/to/ihoVPP).
+Thibaud will contact you and add your CodingHub to the list above.

 ## Guidelines